ultraq/redhorizon/README.md

 [![GitHub Release](https://img.shields.io/github/release/ultraq/redhorizon.svg?maxAge=3600)](https://github.com/ultraq/redhorizon/releases/latest)

-This repository is an archive of work I started several years ago to attempt to recreate the orignal 2D Command & Conquer (C&C) games.
+This repository is an archive of work I started several years ago to attempt to recreate the original 2D Command & Conquer (C&C) games.
 The most useful outcome of this project has been a set of file conversion tools and working code examples of how to decode/encode various file formats from those games.